 14) Mental illness in the Middle Ages

 Back in the Middle Ages, people were ignorant about lots of things.
 Especially mental illness and the treatment of mental illness.
-For them, a person suffering from mental illnesses was possessed by demons.
+For them, demons possessed those suffering from mental illnesses.
 And the treatments included exorcism, bloodletting and drilling holes in the brain.

 15) Hallucinogenic bread

 During the Middle Ages, summer was a particularly hard time for the villagers as they often ran out of grain and the new crop couldn’t be harvested yet.
 Hence they often use old rye to make bread.
-Unfortunately, old rye was frequently infested with ergot; fungi that cause LSD like symptoms and in extreme cases-death!
+Unfortunately, old rye got frequent ergot infestation; fungi that cause LSD like symptoms and in extreme cases-death!

 Enjoyed the above article?
 You may also enjoy Famous medieval buildings and their history